 Mindfulness and Compassion are two wings of a bird, they are inseparable.
 In March 2016, I completed teacher training with Dr Kristin Neff and Dr Christopher Germer, the founders of the Mindful Self Compassion (MSC) programme.
 After teaching my first MSC course in October 2016 under supervision, I became a trained Mindful Self-Compassion teacher and am registered on the professional directory with The Centre for Mindful Self Compassion.
-This course is fairly new in the UK.

 I believe in our human richness and our resourcefulness to nourish ourselves and truly connect with each other and our planet.